Growtika

 Summary

-Ten major tech publications lost a combined 65 million monthly Google visits between their peaks and January 2026.
+Ten major tech publications lost a combined 65 million monthly organic search visits between their peaks and January 2026.
 Four lost over 85% of their traffic.
 The same pattern appears in personal finance (NerdWallet, -73%) and health publishing (Healthline, -50%).
 The steepest declines coincide with the expansion of AI Overviews, increased Reddit rankings for commercial keywords, and growing use of AI assistants for product research.

 Yuval Halevi